mehistaken/forecast-demo/README.md

 - Experiment with ways to make the UI more attractive (e.g. animation, responsiveness)

-## further development ideas
+## Further development ideas
-- visual
+**visual**
 - live webcam (as background)
 - map view of cities (radar images?)
-  - for day view, make line chart continuous throughout and zoom to specific section on day change
+- for day view, make line chart continuous throughout and zoom to specific section on day change **functional**
-- functional
 - customizable data (show/hide different stats)
 - collect data on how often users click on individual day details (which ones? next day, coming weekend, etc) and optimize fetch query